-Aspiring citizens in Iowa need access to driver’s license upon passing the driving test, because driving is necessary to go to work and provide for their families, as well as trips to the doctor, to church, to the grocery store, and school.
+Aspiring citizens in Iowa need access to driver’s licenses (upon passing a driving test), because driving is necessary to go to work and provide for their families, as well as to make trips to the doctor, to go to church, to buy food, and go to school.

 Making Iowa Streets and Highways Safe

 Iowa needs practical, workable policies.
 Denying thousands of drivers access to licenses doesn’t make any sense and is dangerous.
-There are more than 40,000 traffic fatalities in the U.S. each year, and over 6.3 million motor-vehicle crashes, disproportionately caused by unlicensed drivers.
+There are more than 40,000 traffic fatalities in the U.S. each year, and more than 6.3 million motor vehicle crashes, disproportionately caused by unlicensed drivers.
 In 2011 in Iowa, 360 people died in traffic fatalities.
 An AAA Foundation for Traffic Safety report found that unlicensed drivers are almost five times more likely to be in a fatal crash than are validly licensed drivers.

 There are legitimate and sound avenues—like passports and consular documents—for individuals to prove identity.
 That would allow the Iowa Department of Transportation (DOT) to fulfill its mission of ensuring safe roads and enable thousands of aspiring citizens to get the motorist liability insurance coverage they should have.

-New Mexico’s rate of uninsured vehicles decreased from 33 percent in December 2002, before their driver’s license law was enacted in 2003, to less than 9.1 percent in 2011.
+New Mexico’s rate of uninsured vehicles decreased from 33 percent in December 2002, before its driver’s license law was enacted in 2003, to less than 9.1 percent in 2011.
 From 2003 to 2009, New Mexico had a 24 percent decline in alcohol-involved crashes, from 3,566 in 2003 to 2,698 in 2009.
-Because individuals are more likely to buy and maintain car insurance with a valid license, New Mexico has a very high mandatory car insurance compliance rate of above 90 percent.
+Because individuals are more likely to buy and maintain car insurance with a valid license, New Mexico has a very high mandatory car insurance compliance rate of more than 90 percent.

-Limited Licenses Expand Benefits to Iowans Beyond Immigrants
+Limited Licenses Expand Benefits to Other Iowans Besides Immigrants

 Providing this alternative is important not only for immigrants but also for US citizens.
 Not all lawfully present individuals have ready access to documentation proving their immigration status; as Iowa shifts to Real ID compliance, it’s important for those people to have an alternative.

-As of 2006, 13 million US citizens did not have ready access to documentation proving their citizenship; most of those in low-income category.
+As of 2006, 13 million U.S. citizens did not have ready access to documentation proving their citizenship, most of them having low-income status.